 The Explosion Craters & Crater Lakes of Western Uganda

-Explore the Explosion Crater Lakes and Explosion Craters in Uganda
+Explore the Explosion Crater Lakes and Explosion Craters in Uganda-Stunning Scenery

-Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along the Crater Lake Trail which takes in Kibale Forest Park, Queen Elizabeth Park and the Foothills of the Rwenzori Mountains.
+Discover Scenic Uganda and the Explosion Crater Lakes and Explosion Craters in Uganda- Western Uganda is home to some of the Best Places to see the Explosion Crater Lakes and Explosion Craters found along what we call the Crater Lake Trail which takes in Kibale Forest Park, Queen Elizabeth Park and the Foothills of the Rwenzori Mountains.

-Pristine Crater Lakes in the heart of Uganda where you can enjoy them from one of the great Crater Lake Lodges that are found here.
+Pristine Crater Lakes in the heart of Uganda where you can enjoy them from while staying at one of the lodges located there.

 The Explosion Crater Lakes and Explosion Craters in Uganda are simply beautiful behold, offer great hiking in places near Fort Portal in Western Uganda, including the famous “Top of the World Hike” that leads you to several crater lakes, through villages and tea plantations – you have the beauty of the crater lakes before you and the tallest African Mountain range – the Rwenzori Mountains of the Moon in the distance – simply an incredible and beautiful combination to the beholder.

-Explosion Craters did not build cones as Volcanoes do – they simply blew ash and rock far and wide – today there are these incredibly, beautiful lakes-, some of which still have a certain sulfur smell in their water.
+Explosion Craters did not build cones as Volcanoes do – they simply blew ash and rock far and wide – today there are these incredible, beautiful lakes, some of which still have a certain sulfur smell in their water.
 Some offer great places for swimming, viewpoints and nature trails that one can hike surrounded by monkeys, tropical birds, and magnificent sights.

 They are located north of the Mweya Peninsula and are the highest point of the park.
-There is the scenic Crater Drive – 27 kilometer where you see the beautiful crater lakes on your journey.
-There is not too much wildlife along the route, though Buffaloes and Elephants can be frequently seen.
-Be sure not to miss Lake Kitagata – the lake is fed by a salty hot springs – no appeal to wildlife but beautiful to behold.
-Along this route you have some beautiful panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward and the natural Kazinga Cannel.
-Along this route you have the opportunity to visit Lake Katwe and its ancient salt works where you can take a tour that will benefit the local community.
+There is the scenic Crater Drive – 27 kilometers where you see the beautiful crater lakes on your journey.
+There is not too much wildlife along the route,te, though Buffaloes and Elephants can be frequently seen.
+Be sure not to miss Lake Kitagata – the lake is fed by a salty hot spring – no appeal to wildlife but beautiful to behold.
+Along with this route, you have some beautiful panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward, and the natural Kazinga Channel.
+Along t with his route, you have the opportunity to visit Lake Katwe and its ancient salt works where you can take a tour that will benefit the local community.

-The Explosion Crater Lakes and Explosion Craters in Uganda are places to put on your must do list for your visit to Uganda – the beauty of these crater lakes are not something to be missed in Uganda – the are a delight to behold, great scenery but also provide great swimming, boating and some fishing opportunities…enjoy Uganda – the Pearl of Africa…
+The Explosion Crater Lakes and Explosion Craters in Uganda are places to put on your must-do list for your visit to Uganda – the beauty of these crater lakes are not something to be missed in Uganda – they are a delight to behold, great scenery but also give great swimming, boating, and some fishing opportunities…enjoy Uganda – the Pearl of Africa.

 Contact us if you like to include Uganda’s Crater Lakes in your Safari with us.